polkadot-developers/substrate-docs/content/md/en/docs/tutorials/connect-relay-and-parachains/open-hrmp-channels.md

    - [Transact](https://github.com/paritytech/xcm-format#transact) to specify the encoded call that you prepared on the relay chain.

-   Note that each instruction requires you to specify the location parameters to identify the message receipent that will be executing the XCM instruction.
+   Note that each instruction requires you to specify the location parameters to identify the message recipient that will be executing the XCM instruction.
    Be sure that you construct the relative paths for each instruction from the point of view of the receiving system.
    For more information about specifying locations, see [Concrete identifiers](https://github.com/paritytech/xcm-format#concrete-identifiers).

    In most cases, you also want to include the following instructions: